By Sagar Shankaran, Founder of CallSphere

 The AI-specific threat catalog includes prompt injection, jailbreaks, model output hallucination, sub-processor drift (a sub-processor adds a new sub-sub-processor without notice), training-data leakage from non-zero-retention endpoints, audio re-identification of "de-identified" recordings, voice-cloning impersonation, and adversarial input that triggers harmful tool calls.
 Each threat needs likelihood, impact, and a control reference.

 CallSphere maintains a written risk analysis covering all 37 production agents, 90+ tools, and 115+ database tables.
 The analysis names every model provider with its current BAA reference and zero-data-retention status, every ASR and TTS provider, the telephony carrier, the cloud host, and every analytical sub-component.
 AI-specific threats — prompt injection, hallucination, voice cloning, sub-processor drift — each have a documented control.
 The healthcare_voice PostgreSQL database has its own subsection covering encryption, access controls, audit trail, retention, and integrity controls.
 We re-run the risk analysis at least annually and after any material change.
 Customers under our BAA receive an executive summary on request.
-Healthcare buyers can review the architecture overview at /industries/healthcare, explore the behavioral-health LP at /lp/behavioral-health, and start with a 14-day trial.
+Healthcare buyers can review the architecture overview at /industries/healthcare, explore the behavioral-health LP at /lp/behavioral-health, and start with a 7-day free pilot.

 Is a one-page risk analysis enough?
 No. OCR's Risk Analysis Initiative settlements consistently cite cursory or templated analyses.
 The 2026 NPRM requires the analysis in writing with named methodology.